feesow/documentation/content/applications/websites/forum.rst

 - :guilabel:`Privacy`:

    - :guilabel:`Public`: your forum is public;
-   - :guilabel:`Signed in`: your forum is visible for signed in users;
+   - :guilabel:`Signed in`: your forum is visible for signed-in users;
    - :guilabel:`Some users`: your forum and its content are hidden from non-members of the authorized group.